Detroit Red Wings trumpet big games from Lucas Raymond, Dylan Larkin in 4-2 win over Blues

 The Blues made it 1-0 in the first period on a power play goal from Pavel Buchnevic and tied things up early in the third period when David Perron angled the puck on net from the goal line.
 Adam Erne then used Pius Suter as a screen to score three minutes later.

+"I was happy to see his game," coach Jeff Blashill said.
+"I thought as the road trip went along he was starting to lose a little steam, so I was curious to see where he was at.
+I thought he came and had good energy.
+He’s smart, he’s hard and he’s competitive.
+Those are great qualities to have and that’s allowed him to have success."

-The Wings weren’t sure Raymond would make the team right away, but he looked at home from the first day of camp.
+The Wings weren’t sure Raymond, the No. 4 pick in 2020, would make the team his first year in North America, but he looked at home from the first day of camp.
 The Swedish Hockey League, where he played last season, doesn’t have nearly as grueling a schedule as the NHL, but Raymond has been a quick study.

 Captain Comeback